Cody-Learner/aurch/README.md

 <br>
 **UPDATE For  April 7, 2024** <br>
 Made changes to accommodate implementation of 'set -euo pipefail'<br>
-Although I don't personally judge the quality of bash scripts based on the controversial use of 'set -euo pipefail, I've been curious none the less, about what changes would be required to implement it. <br>
+Although I don't personally judge the quality of bash scripts based on the controversial use of 'set -euo pipefail', I've been curious none the less, about what changes would be required to implement it. <br>
 Directly from my notes: <br>